 Epoxy resin is gaining popularity among artists and hobbyists as it is being used to create beautiful geode resin art, resin tables, tumblers, resin countertops, coasters, cutting board art and more.

-But as more and more people jump on the resin bandwagon, many are discovering that they are having what seems to be an allergic reaction to epoxy resin, especially when the proper safety precautions are not being taken.
+But as more and more people jump on the epoxy resin bandwagon, many are discovering that they are having what seems to be an allergic reaction to epoxy resin, especially when the proper safety precautions are not being taken.

 Let's talk about epoxy allergies: what are resin allergies and why people are developing them as well as adverse effects to epoxy resin?

 An epoxy resin allergy may appear in the following forms:

-Many people develop an "epoxy resin allergy" through over-exposure to resin over time.
+Many people develop a "resin allergy" or an "epoxy allergy" through over-exposure to resin over time.
 This is especially true if you are not wearing the proper safety gear or personal protective equipment (PPE).

-Because there are so many resin brands out there, you will have to do a little research into the brand of epoxy resin you decide to use and just make sure you are prepared with the proper safeties in place.
+Because there are so many epoxy resin brands out there, you will have to do a little research into the brand of epoxy resin you decide to use and just make sure you are prepared with the proper safeties in place.

 Keep in mind, there are different epoxy resins that are used for different things.
 Epoxy resin has been a component in electronics, wind turbines, as an adhesive in tools, paints and for marine applications, among many other things.
 So if you are wanting to use an epoxy resin for art, you may want to consider a non-toxic resin.